The Minerva Stiftung is the flagship of German-Israeli Scientific Cooperation

 The Minerva Fellowship Programme

 Since 1973 the Minerva Fellowship Programme enables Israeli and German scientists to complete a research residency at institutions in the respective other country.
-Graduates and post docs get the possibility to further their scientific background while conducting a research project at their host institution in Israel or Germany.
+Graduates and postdocs get the possibility to further their scientific background while conducting a research project at their host institution in Israel or Germany.
 They promote research and strengthen the cultural and scientific exchange between Germany and Israel.
-To date, more than 1700 Minerva Fellowships have been awarded to German and Israeli researchers.
+To date, more than 2000 Minerva Fellowships have been awarded to German and Israeli researchers.

 © MPG